Insurance Wellness Check-Up

 Are you or someone you know thinking about starting a new worshiping community?

-1001 New Worshiping Communities is offering its Discerning Missional Leadership (DML) assessment for prospective and early-stage new worshiping community leaders (NWCs) four times this year.
+1001 New Worshiping Communities is offering its Discerning Missional Leadership (DML) Assessment for prospective and early-stage new worshiping community leaders (NWCs) four times this year.
 One of them is in Atlanta, and now is the time to register.

 DML assessments give participants vocational guidance on the possibility of starting a new worshiping community and recommend next steps for their spiritual and professional growth as they pursue that work.